TerahDactyl/markdown-portfolio/_includes/05-emphasis.md

-Currently only doing this for praetice
-** more or less would be soemthing i would h=change later
+Currently only doing this for praetice, more or less would be soemthing i will be **editing** this later